 |Employment Type: Full-Time|

 The Independent Living Specialist will report to the Director of Independent Living Services and will work collaboratively with the Rapid Transition Housing Program (RHTP) Housing Specialist.
 It is the responsibility of the Independent Living Specialist to assist individuals in achieving independence in their chosen communities, with proper support services in place.
-In this position the Independent Living Specialist serves as a liaison connecting individuals to community service providers.

 Responsibility for the establishment and delivery of Individualized Service Plans (ISP) with a focus on person-centered planning to meet the needs of RTHP participants to live independently, including but not limited to linkages to community resources, budgeting, transportation, and health care referrals.